 WASA must set out its forecast capital expenditure programme for the regulatory control period and beyond, and provide supporting explanations for the proposed level, time paths of expenditure, complete with due dates for delivery of the projects and the outcomes that will be delivered.
 The forecasts must be internally consistent and reconcilable with other relevant proposals and supporting information presented in the price control proposal.
-Details must be provided as per Appendix 1, Table 2.
-All projects/capital expenditure to be funded by the State and/or other bodies must be shown separately.
+All projects/capital expenditure to be funded by the Government and/or other bodies must be shown separately.